-Accurately diagnosing and monitoring canine adrenal dysfunction is challenging in veterinary medicine due to the complexity of current reference laboratory immunoassay methodologies and the unavailability of tests at the point of care (POC).
+Accurately diagnosing and monitoring endocrine dysfunction is challenging in veterinary medicine due to the complexity of current reference laboratory immunoassay methodologies and the unavailability of POC tests.
 There is a need for a POC eACTH assay because of the rapid enzymatic degradation this hormone can experience after sample collection.
-The TRUFORMA[®] platform uses BAW sensor technology to provide veterinarians rapid, reliable, and accurate measurement of canine eACTH levels at the POC.
+The TRUFORMA platform uses BAW sensor technology to provide veterinarians rapid, reliable, and accurate measurement of eACTH levels at the POC.